davidcreativeuk/nidirect-prototypeForm/userGuide.md

     ```
     <dd class="govuk-summary-list__actions">
         <a class="govuk-link" href="formPage-1.html">
-            Change<span class="govuk-visually-hidden"> first name</span>
+    |       Change<span class="govuk-visually-hidden"> first name</span>
         </a>
     </dd>
     ```

 ### Step 4: build your end page
-The end page is used to let the users know they’ve completed the application successfully.
+The end page is used to let the user know they’ve completed the application successfully.

-The end page contains a link **clear session** in the footer.
+The end page contains a **clear session** link in the footer.

-Use this link, in usability testing, to clear the user data saved in the Session Storage and return to the first page of your prototype application - `formPage-1.html`.
+In usability testing, use this link to clear the user data saved in the Session Storage and return to the first page of your prototype application - `formPage-1.html` for the next participant.

 As the nidirect end page design is different from the [GOV.UK design system - end page](https://design-system.service.GOV.UK/patterns/confirmation-pages/), use the guidance on the [nidirect user experience model (UXM)](http://uxm.nidirect.GOV.UK/writing-guide.html#transaction-end-pages) to write your 'application completed' message.